White Chocolate Peppermint Cookies are soft and tender. These festive peppermint cookies are a delicious addition to any holiday cookie tray.

 You know I love to bake right?
 Well, there is something about developing cookies.
 I have about a 50% success rate.
 The last two varieties that I tried flopped with a capital F for failure.

 My first attempt at these cookies turned out as flat as pancakes.
-I dumped the batter after trying to adjust the size of the cookie and temperature of my oven three separate ways.
+I dumped the batter after trying to adjust the size of the cookie and the temperature of my oven three separate ways.
 I really do get bummed out about throwing away ingredients like this.

 After sleeping on it and wallowing in defeat I decided to give it another try.
 I made some adjustments to the recipe and held my breath.